ChurchApps/AskApi/config/docs/b1-admin-docs.md

 1. **Search your directory** -- Use the quick search bar to find anyone by name, or take advantage of advanced filters and AI-powered natural language search to locate exactly who you need.
 See [Searching People](./searching-people.md) and [AI Search](./ai-search.md) for details.

+2. **Save search queries as Lists** -- Save any search or filter as a named list so you can reload it with one click.
+See [Saved Lists](./lists.md).

+3. **View Demographics** -- See a visual breakdown of your congregation by age, gender, marital status, membership status, and campus — and click any chart segment to drill into those people.
+See [Demographics](./demographics.md).

-2. **Add new people** -- Quickly add individuals to your directory and fill in their profile details, contact information, and household connections.
+4. **Add new people** -- Quickly add individuals to your directory and fill in their profile details, contact information, and household connections.
 See [Adding People](./adding-people.md) for step-by-step instructions.

-3. **Bulk edit people** -- Update multiple people at once by changing their membership status, marital status, gender, opt-out preferences, or group memberships.
+5. **Bulk edit people** -- Update multiple people at once by changing their membership status, marital status, gender, opt-out preferences, or group memberships.
 This saves time when making the same change to many individuals.
 See [Bulk Editing](./bulk-editing.md).

+6. **Print your directory** -- Generate a formatted, printable member directory grouped by household, complete with photos and contact information.
+See [Print Directory](./print-directory.md).

-4. **Import and export data** -- Bring in member data from a CSV file or migrate from another church management system like Breeze.
+7. **Import and export data** -- Bring in member data from a CSV file or migrate from another church management system like Breeze.
 You can also export your directory to CSV at any time.
 See [Importing Data](./importing-data.md) and [Exporting Data](./exporting-data.md).

-5. **Manage profiles** -- View and edit detailed profiles for each person, including contact info, household members, [group memberships](../groups/group-members.md), [attendance history](../attendance/tracking-attendance.md), [donations](../donations/recording-donations.md), and [custom forms](../forms/creating-forms.md).
+8. **Manage profiles** -- View and edit detailed profiles for each person, including contact info, household members, [group memberships](../groups/group-members.md), [attendance history](../attendance/tracking-attendance.md), [donations](../donations/recording-donations.md), and [custom forms](../forms/creating-forms.md).

-6. **Assign roles and permissions** -- Control who on your team can access different parts of B1 Admin by assigning roles.
+9. **Assign roles and permissions** -- Control who on your team can access different parts of B1 Admin by assigning roles.
 See [Assigning Roles](./roles-permissions.md).

 ## Getting Started